- Mar 12, 2019

 The beauty of a stock music site like Soundstripe is that all the licensing is covered for you.
 We work directly with both established and up-and-coming musicians, so you don’t have to worry about copyright or royalty issues at all.

-For one low monthly or yearly subscription rate, you can access our entire music library for unlimited use.
+With a single subscription, you can access our entire music library for unlimited use.
 That means you can use our music in your YouTube videos or website videos.